AIFA - Allergy and Immunology Foundation of Australasia

 AIFA research grants encourage:

 AIFA was established in 2013 by ASCIA, the peak professional body for allergy and clinical immunology in Australasia.
-The aim of AIFA is to improve the health and care of people with allergy and other immune diseases by funding medical research and raising awareness of these disorders in Australia and New Zealand.
+The aim of AIFA is to improve the health and care of people with allergy and other immune diseases by funding medical research in Australia and New Zealand.

 Allergy and other immune system disorders (primary immunodeficiencies and autoimmune diseases) are amongst the most important chronic diseases and public health issues in Australia and New Zealand, affecting around 25% of the population.
 Funding of research into allergy and other immune diseases is vital for the prevention and treatment of these diseases, and to ultimately find cures.